Dhanusha17/Exno.9-Prompt-Engg/README.md

 ## REG NO: 212223040034

 ## **Aim:**
-To explore various prompting techniques used for **AI-based Image generation** and understand how prompt refinement impacts the visual quality and realism of generated videos.
+To explore various prompting techniques used for **AI-based Image generation** and understand how prompt refinement impacts the visual quality and realism of generated Image.
 The selected theme for this experiment is **“The Water Cycle”**, showcasing how different levels of prompt detail influence the output.

 ## **Algorithm:**
-Explore how prompting techniques can generate and manipulate educational video content (e.g., animations, transitions, and camera movement) using AI models like Gemini or Runway Gen-2.
+Explore how prompting techniques can generate and manipulate educational image content (e.g., animations, transitions, and camera movement) using AI models like Gemini or Runway Gen-2.

 ## **Procedure:**

 ### **Step 1: Familiarize Yourself with IMAGE Generation Tools**
-Before generating the videos, study AI tools such as:
+Before generating the Image, study AI tools such as:
-- **Gemini** – for text-to-video generation.
+- **Gemini** – for text-to-Image generation.
-- **Runway Gen-2** – for realistic video motion.
+- **Runway Gen-2** – for realistic Image motion.
-- **Pictory** – for text-to-educational narration videos.
+- **Pictory** – for text-to-educational narration Images.

 Each tool supports creating short clips from text-based prompts and i used the GEMINI VEO 3